Myeongdong Street Food Complete Guide for First-Time Visitors

 -

-Hotteok (Sweet Korean Pancake): While often sweet (filled with brown sugar, cinnamon, and nuts), there are savory versions too, sometimes filled with japchae or vegetables.
-The sweet version is a fried, chewy pancake with a molten, syrupy center – a truly divine treat, especially when hot off the griddle.
+Hotteok (Sweet Korean Pancake): While Hotteok is often sweet (filled with brown sugar, cinnamon, and nuts), you might even find some savory versions, sometimes packed with japchae or veggies.
+But trust me, the sweet one is a fried, chewy pancake with a molten, syrupy center – it's a truly divine treat, especially when it's hot off the griddle.
+You've gotta try it!

 Price Range: 2,000 - 3,000 KRW